secugrow/kotlin-archetype/README.md

 This archetype will generate you a SeCuton Skeleton for your projects with your choosen packagenames A ready to use showcase ca be cloned/downloaded/forked from https://github.com/boris779/SeCuton.
-Before being able to make use of the `archetype:generate` command, the project has to be built from the root directory via `mvn install`.
+Before being able to make use of the `archetype:generate` command, the project has to be built from its root directory via `mvn install`.
 This will result in a jar being copied to your local maven-repo.

 You're all set - feel free to use the archetype.